rackerlabs/rackspace-how-to/content/cloud-servers/create-centos-nginx-virtual-hosts.md

 ### Check the logs

-In a previous step, you added code to the **virtual.conf** that configured the locations of the logs.
+In a previous step, you added code to the **virtual.conf** file that configured the locations of the logs.
 Run the following commands to check that there are now logs in that location: